 My equality principle applies also to varying cultures I meet in my class.
 I am aware that especially if you come from abroad, you can have problems participating in the same class with native students.
 Given that I have a similar background I can guide you with my experience.

-In my courses there is always a way to anonymously ask a question, e.g., anonymous Moodleoverflow.
+In my courses there is always a way to anonymously ask a question to allow for students who are ashamed to ask publicly, e.g., using anonymous Moodleoverflow.

 My responsibility is to guide you and your peers to reach the intended learning outcomes of the course.
-When you come to my class I assume that you are at least partly curious about the topics I cover and open to dedicate time on them.
+When you come to my class I assume that you are at least somewhat curious about the topics I cover and open to dedicate the time.
 Your curiosity is important, because my goal is not to play the role of the all knowing scholar but to share my own curiosity and approaches.
 This is a mutual exchange.

 Try to solve your problem alone, for example by using a search machine.